lukeify/notes/PiHole on UniFi OS 3.md

 I'm not sure.
 This may be a permissions issue, or something else has caused this temporary file to not exist at the time it needed to be accessed.

-### The PiHole docker container, FTL, and WebUI version numbers in the footer of the PiHole Admin GUI read "N/A", how do I fix this?
+### The PiHole docker container, FTL, and web GUI version numbers in the footer of the PiHole Admin GUI read "N/A", how do I fix this?

 After rebooting the PiHole instance, the versioning changed from "N/A" to "vDev".
 Running `pihole updatechecker` resulted in the correct version numbering being displayed.